GTN-Quebec/lom2mlr/rationale.md

 #### general/description

-Description could be interpreted as `mlr2:DES0400`.
+Description can be interpreted as `mlr2:DES0400`.

     :::xml
     <general>